 Recent surveys show our excellent results:

-- 93% of our graduates are employed or engaged in further study six months after leaving (Latest DLHE Survey Undergraduate results 2011/12).
+- 96% of our graduates are employed or engaged in further study six months after leaving (DLHE survey, full-time, UK, first degree, undergraduate leavers, 2014-15).

 Get more from your Law degree